 The bigger (blue) ones are great for heavier fabrics like Softshell and amazing for working with thick fabrics such as those with fur on their wrong side.
 With furry fabric, pins can easily get lost in the fur.
 It is just a matter of time and you will have to deal with it.

 The small clips (yellow) are great for light to medium weight fabrics (see the image below).
+I would not recommend using them on fabrics like chiffon.
+Their weight might pull the fabric to the side and they would complicate feeding the fabric to the sewing machine.

 You can also use clips instead of classic pins or basting to attach a zipper to a pattern piece before sewing (see the image below).